MishaSkroba/playwright-ui-api-testing/README.md

 python -m playwright install
 ```

-## How to run
+## Running tests

-Run the entire suite (headless):
+Execute all tests (headless):
 ```bash
 pipenv run pytest -q
 ```

-Run a specific file:
+Run a single file:
 ```bash
 pipenv run pytest tests/test_contacts_app.py -q
 ```

-Choose a browser:
+Choose a browser explicitly:
 ```bash
 pipenv run pytest --browser firefox
 ```

-Headed mode (debug-friendly):
+Run with the browser window visible (useful for debugging):
 ```bash
 pipenv run pytest --headed -s
 ```

-Filter by test name:
+Filter by name expression:
 ```bash
 pipenv run pytest -k "cart or contacts"
 ```

-## HTML report
+## HTML reporting

-Generate a report using `pytest-html`:
+Generate an HTML report with `pytest-html`:
 ```bash
 pipenv run pytest \
   --html=reports/report.html \
   --self-contained-html
 ```

-After execution, open `reports/report.html` in your browser.
+After the run completes, open `reports/report.html` in your browser.

-## Scenarios
+## Test scenarios

 ### Form validation (`tests/test_part1_test1.py`)
 - Navigate to the validation page
-- Fill in first name, last name, age, country, notes
+- Provide first name, last name, age, country, and notes
-- Submit and verify the results page displays the submitted values
+- Submit and assert the results view mirrors the submitted values

 ### E-commerce cart (`tests/test_part2_test2.py`)
-- Search for a product, sort by price (descending)
+- Search for an item and sort by price (descending)
-- Open product page, set quantity, add to cart
+- Open the item page, set quantity, and add to cart
-- Check product name, quantity, and computed line total
+- Verify product name, quantity, and computed line total

 ### Contacts hybrid (`tests/test_contacts_app.py`)
-- Log in via API and read token from the browser context cookies
+- Authenticate via API and obtain the token from the browser context cookies
-- Intercept `POST /contacts` and add a field (e.g., `country`)
+- Intercept `POST /contacts` to append a field (e.g., `country`)
-- UI navigation to the contacts list and basic table checks
+- Navigate to the contacts list UI and perform basic table checks
-- `PATCH` update of a specific field and assert the response
+- Apply a `PATCH` to modify a field and validate the response
-- Delete the created contact to clean up state
+- Delete the created contact to restore server state

-## Tips
+## Useful tips

-- Use `--headed` and the desired `--browser` for local debugging.
+- For interactive debugging, combine `--headed` with a specific `--browser`.
-- Store artifacts (screenshots/reports) in `screenshots/` and `reports/`.
+- Keep artifacts tidy under `screenshots/` and `reports/`.
-- Add new tests under `tests/` with clear names and assertions.
+- Add any new tests under `tests/` with clear names and focused assertions.